Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

-Beyond the Brainwaves: Different Types of Neurofeedback Therapy
+Different Types of Neurofeedback Therapy: Parent’s Guide

 Neurofeedback therapy is a powerful, science-backed approach to supporting children’s mental health.
 But what exactly is neurofeedback, and how does it work?
-More importantly, how can it benefit children struggling with anxiety, depression, ADHD, or anger management?

-6 Different Types of Neurofeedback Therapy
+Different types of Neurofeedback Therapy

-There are different types of neurofeedback and it is also often referred to as brainwave training.
 Neurofeedback involves training individuals to regulate their brainwave patterns, such as alpha, beta, theta, or delta waves, to achieve optimal cognitive functioning.

 With amplitude training, individuals learn to modulate the magnitude or intensity of their brainwave activity, targeting specific frequencies associated with different cognitive states such as focus and emotional balance.